enoshima7/axios-encapsulation-ts/README.md

 # Axios Encapsulation using Typescript

-## features
+## Features

 Suitable for a variety of scenarios.

-Ubiquitous code tips.
+- Ubiquitous code tips.

-Flexible interceptor.
+- Flexible interceptor.

-You can create multiple instances and flexibly adjust them according to the project.
+- You can create multiple instances and flexibly adjust them according to the project.

-Each instance or interface can flexibly configure request header, timeout, etc.
+- Each instance or interface can flexibly configure request header, timeout, etc.